CIS1221-2023-2024/C6-FunctionsAsObjects/README.md

 In the end, the performance of both languages will be compared and analyzed to see which language is more efficient for a 2D slider puzzle game.

+## Team
+The people behind this project are:

+- India Vella
+- Nirvana Mangion

+Work was done together.
+All code was written together.

 # How to run